JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 ## Performance

 TransitionsInTimeseries.jl is written in Julia, which offers both a simple syntax and good performance.
-Additionally, the run-time of all performance-relevant steps have been optimized.
-Significance testing can be the main bottleneck and was therefore parallelised, which simply requires the user to activate more threads in their Julia REPL.
-This is of particular importance since the transition analysis is sometimes performed on 10,000+ timeseries [@ben-yami_uncertainties_2023], which can last hours with a serial code that is not optimized.
+Additionally, all performance-relevant steps have been optimized and parallelized when possible, as, for instance, the significance testing relying on surrogates.
+In the final section of this article, we present a comparison to `ewstools`, showing that TransitionsInTimeseries.jl offers a significant speed-up in all the studied cases.

 ## Reproducibility

 Some steps of a transition analysis involve random number generators, which need to be handled with care in parallelized codes.
-This is done in TransitionsInTimeseries.jl, which offers the possibility of seeding a random number generator by using the keywordargument `rng`, as done in the example shown above.
+This is done in TransitionsInTimeseries.jl, which offers the possibility of seeding a random number generator by using the keyword argument `rng`, as done in the example shown above.
 Furthermore, TransitionsInTimeseries.jl follows the guidelines of semantic versionning which, along with Julia's integrated package manager, ensures that the same code is used for both results generation and peer reviewing.